swamiiyer/swamiiyer.github.io/_pages/cs110/course_info.md

 Come to class/discussion on time and stay for the entire session.
 If you have to leave early, let the instructor/TA know in advance.
 Have your mobile phone silenced or turned off during the entire session.
 Use of earphone/headphone during the session is not permitted.
 Use of a laptop during the session is permitted only for class purposes.
 Do not talk to each other during the session.
 If you have any questions, bring them up to the instructor/TA.

-#### Discord
+#### Piazza

 If you have a question, first make sure that it has not already been asked/answered.
 Clearer questions get better answers, so re-read your question before you post it.
 Ask your questions early.
-Posts are categorized into channels, so pick an appropriate channel for your post.
+Posts are categorized using tags, so pick an appropriate tag for your post.
 Use the platform only for questions that can be asked in a general way, without sharing code or other assignment-related work.
 However, if you are stuck on a problem despite your valiant efforts to solve it, you may seek help from the course staff by posting your code privately, as properly formatted text (not images).
 Any post that is inappropriate or violates the academic honesty code will be deleted by the course staff.

 #### Excused Absence from Discussion and Makeup Exam